Gemini My Psychic Cat ~ My Cat Calls to Me Across the Miles

 Cat Napping

 In August, we returned home to New York to a house that felt extra empty without my furry friend to welcome me back.
-I still dreamed of Gemini calling pitifully for me, and believed that he had survived the summer and was out there somewhere.
+I still dreamed of Gemini calling pitifully for me and I believed that he had survived the summer and was still out there somewhere.
 In one more last ditch effort, I printed off more flyers with his picture and offered a reward.
-We posted then again in the post office, gas station, drug store, library and anywhere else we could think of in our son’s town.
-Then we went around again and put flyers in every mailbox within about 5 miles of where the cat was lost.
+We posted them again in the post office, gas station, drug store, library and anywhere else we could think of in our son’s town.
+Then we went around again and put flyers in every mailbox within about five miles of where the cat was lost.

 Gardening and Bathing ~ Two Important Cat Activities